AJWest22/MS4/README.md

 ## **Testing**

 To test the code in this project, a mixture of external code validators and the in built testing framework of Django was used.
 For the HTML, CSS and JavaScript, external validators were used to proof read the code and check it.
 The in-built Django tetsing framework was originally going to be used along with PyTest, but due to continuous difficulties using these, the decision was taken to rely on validators and auto testing.

+### **User Story Testing**

+ - As a user of this site I want to find a good game from a variety of genres

+ - As a user of this site I want to be abe to find games from a variety of consoles and different generations

+ - As a user I want to know if my login was successful or not.

+ - As a user I want a easy to use, simple site.

+ - As a user I want the ability to add reviews to products

+ - As a user I want the ability to edit and delete my reviews

+ - As a user I want the ability to see my order history

+ - As a user I want my previous information such as address stored so I don't need to keep adding it

+ - As a user I want to know my payments were successfull or not

+ - As a user I want the ability to read blog posts

 ### HTML Validation